mfoemmel/fig/README.md

 Description
 ===========

-Fig is a utility for dynamically assembling an environment from a set of packages.
-Shell commands can then be executed in that package, after which the environment goes away.
-The caller's environment is never affected.
+Fig is a utility for configuring environments and managing dependencies across a team of developers.
+You give it a list of packages and a shell command to run; it creates an environment that includes those packages, then executes the shell command in it (the caller's environment is not affected).

-If fig, an "environment" is just a set of environment variables.
-A "package" is a collection of files, plus some metadata describing how the environment should be modified when the package is included.
-For example, a package containing an executable might specify that its "bin" directory be appended to the PATH environment variable.
-A package containing a Java library might specify that its jar files should be added to the CLASSPATH.
-Etc.
+An "environment" in fig is just a set of environment variables.
+A "package" is a collection of files, plus some metadata describing what environment variables should be modified when the package is included.

+Developers can create "fig files" to specify the list of packages to use for different tasks.
+These files will typically be versioned along with the rest of the source files.
+This ensures that all developers on a team are using the same environemnts.

-Packages exist in two places: a "local" repository in the user's home directory, and a "remote" repository that is shared by a team.
+Packages exist in two places: a "local" repository in the user's home directory, and a "remote" repository on a server somewhere that is shared by a team.
 Fig will automatically download packages from the remote repository and install them in the local repository, when needed.

-In this sense, fig is a lot like other dependency management tools such as Apache Ivy and Debian APT.
-Unlike those tools, however, fig is meant to be lightweight, platform agnostic, and language agnostic.
+Fig is similar to a lot of other package/dependnency managment tools.
+In particular, it steals a lot of ideas from Apache Ivy and Debian APT.
+However, unlike Ivy, fig is meant to be lightweight (no XML, no JVM startup time), language agnostic (Java doesn't get preferential treatment), and work with executables as well as libraries.
+And unlike APT, fig is meant to be cross platform (Windows support is coming) and project-oriented.

 Installation
 ============